AMLA (EMBLICA OFFICINALIS) - USES, BENEFITS, PROPERTIES & DOSAGE

-Amla Undeniably a powerhouse of nutrients.
+Amla undeniably a powerhouse of nutrients.
 It is a very delicious fruit.
-It is also known as Indian Gooseberry.
-Amla is a little fruit stuffed with versatile and miraculous health benefits.
-It is world's best recognized herb and edible fruit rich in vitamin C. It is the best natural source of this vitamin which helps in keeping the skin healthy and strengthens the immune system of the body.
+Amla is also known as Indian Gooseberry.
+Amla Botanical name is Emblica Officinalis.
+This herb is a little fruit stuffed with versatile and miraculous health benefits.
+It is world's best recognized herb and edible fruit rich in vitamin C. Amla is the best natural source of this vitamin which helps in keeping the skin healthy and strengthens the immune system of the body.
 It is also a very good antioxidant that can prevent ageing and rejuvenate the cellular structure keeping it young and healthy for a long time.
-It prevents our body from bacterial and viral aliments like cold and cough.
+The herb prevents our body from bacterial and viral aliments like cold and cough.

 It is used in various forms because of its many health benefits.
-One can use it as a fresh fruit juice, powder form or as a whole fresh fruit.
-In Ayurveda this herb is best used to make the equilibrium of three major powers of body (tridosha) i.e vata, pitta and kapha.
+One can use it as a Amla fruit juice, Amla powder form or as a whole fresh fruit.
+In Ayurveda Amla is best used to make the equilibrium of three major powers of body (tridosha) i.e vata, pitta and kapha.

-Deciduous tree medium in height grows up to 8 meter with slightly curved trunk.
+Amla tree medium in height grows up to 8 meter with slightly curved trunk.
 Branchlets are finely pubescent 10-20 cm long.
-Leaves are finely and closely set along the branchlets.
-Leaves have pinnate resemblance, very tiny, simple and attached by the base to branchlets.
-Color of flowers are yellowish.
-This tree contains hard, smoot and spherical fruit yellowish green in color with six vertical stripes.
-Taste of Indian gooseberry is sour, bitter and astringent and edible fruit is a great source of fiber.
+Amla Leaves are finely and closely set along the branchlets.
+Amla Leaves have pinnate resemblance, very tiny, simple and attached by the base to branchlets.
+Color of Amla flowers are yellowish.
+Amla tree contains hard, smooth and spherical fruit yellowish green in color with six vertical stripes.
+Taste of Amla is sour, bitter and astringent and edible fruit is a great source of fiber.

 विद्यादामलके सर्वान् रसांल्लवणवर्जितान्||१४७||